 Conclusion

 By following these simple steps, you’ll support safe, steady healing after circumcision.
-Clean the site gently, watch for normal swelling, and protect the area from pressure, pulling, and rough play.
-Use recommended pain relief, and keep baths brief at first.
-If you notice heavy bleeding, fever, or worsening redness, call the doctor right away.
-With calm, careful daily care, you’ll help the wound heal well and the recovery stay smooth.
+Clean the site gently, keep diaper friction low, watch for normal swelling, and protect the area from pressure, pulling, and rough play.
+Use only recommended pain relief, and keep baths gentle at first.
+If you notice heavy bleeding, fever, foul drainage, worsening redness, severe pain, or trouble urinating, call the doctor right away.
+With calm, careful daily care, you’ll help the wound heal well and keep recovery smoother.